 The RwP, at most, appears to concern contestation about one particular aspect of R2P: when and how exactly humanitarian intervention should be undertaken—not whether or if it should be undertaken in principle.
 This is, at most, normative contestation at the periphery.

-It is important to note here that this (at most) normative contestation; it is not norm contestation.
+It is important to note here that this is (at most) normative contestation; it is not norm contestation.
 Proposals such as RwP and opposition to humanitarian intervention do not challenge R2P as a norm.
 This is because it does not challenge the elements of R2P that are a norm, which surround the protection responsibilities of states.
 Rather, the RwP is a clarification for military intervention under the international remedial responsibility to protect of Pillar Three, which is, at best, only an emerging norm.
 This is only an emerging norm as there is not sufficient compliance with the call for humanitarian intervention for this yet to be a norm.

 To be sure, RwP might be seen by some as a reassertion of a pluralistic worldview.
 RwP reflects caution towards the use of force and highlights the need to pursue alternatives.
 Most notably, Brazil’s more restrictive, original version of RwP, which included chronological sequencing, might be viewed more plausibly as attempting to undermine the case for humanitarian intervention tout court, given that the strict last resort criterion could never be met.
 But, as we have seen, Brazil stepped back from this view.
 Its more moderate account is far less vehemently pluralist; it still accepts the occasional humanitarian intervention and so is much more congruent with a limited form of solidarism.